 - fine (adj.)

-In French, the main meaning remains "delicate, intricately skillful;" in English since mid-15c. fine is also a general expression of admiration or approval, the equivalent of French beau (as in fine arts, 1767, translating French beaux-arts).
-Finer; finest.
-Fine print is from 1861 as "type small and close-set;" by 1934 as "qualifications and limitations of a deal."
+In French, the main meaning remains "delicate, intricately skillful;" in English since c.1300 fine has been also a general broad expression of admiration or approval, the equivalent of French beau (as in fine arts, 1767, translating French beaux-arts).
+Related: Finer; finest.
+Fine print is from 1861 as "type small and close-set;" by 1934 in the extended sense "qualifications and limitations of a deal."

 - fine (n.)

 - c.1200, "termination, end; end of life," from Old French fin "end, limit, boundary; death; fee, payment, finance, money" (10c.), from Latin finis "end" (see finish (v.)), in Medieval Latin also "payment in settlement, fine or tax."

 Modern meaning "exaction of money payment for an offense or dereliction" is via sense of "sum of money paid for exemption from punishment or to compensate for injury" (mid-14c., from the same sense in Anglo-French, late 13c.) and from phrases such as to make fine "make one's peace, settle a matter" (c.1300).
 Meaning "sum of money imposed as penalty for some offense" is first recorded 1520s.

 - fine (v.)